omkar1680/DriverDrowsinessDetector/README.md

 # DriverDrowsinessDetector
-This project is a Python script that identifies the alertness state of a vehicle operator and notifies upon crossing critical threshold.

-Landmark Features: computer vision, facial landmark detection, customisable audio alerts.

-Libraries Used:
-cv2 (OpenCV) for video capture and image processing. dlib for facial landmark detection. numpy for mathematical operations. pygame for playing audio alerts when drowsiness is detected.

-Functionality:
+Overview
+This project implements a real-time drowsiness detection system using computer vision and facial landmark detection.
+The system captures video input, tracks eye movements, and alerts the user if signs of drowsiness are detected.
+This project can be particularly useful in scenarios like driver fatigue monitoring or other alertness detection systems.

+Features
-Captures real-time video from the webcam using OpenCV.
+Real-time Video Processing: Captures video from a webcam and processes frames to detect facial landmarks.
-Detects facial landmarks using dlib’s shape_predictor_68_face_landmarks.dat.
-Computes eye aspect ratio to detect if the user is blinking, drowsy, or active.
+Eye Blink Detection: Calculates the Eye Aspect Ratio (EAR) to determine blinking patterns.
-Plays an alert sound if drowsiness is detected.
+Drowsiness Alerts: Plays an audio alert when drowsiness or extended eye closure is detected.
+Customizable: Replace the alert sound with any audio file of your choice.
+Technologies Used
+Python 3.x
+OpenCV for video capture and frame processing. dlib for detecting facial landmarks.
+NumPy for numerical computations. pygame for playing audio alerts.